Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder dataset

 \subsection{Data Collection}

-\textbf{Parent dataset.} We annotate occlusion and depth orders upon COCO 2017~\cite{Lin14coco} dataset to get a benefit from large-scale instance labeling of natural scenes\footnote{Images and instance segmentation masks in COCO 2017~\cite{Lin14coco} train and validation set are used for the annotation.}.
+\textbf{Parent dataset.} We annotate occlusion and depth orders upon COCO 2017~\cite{Lin14coco} dataset to get a benefit from large-scale instance labeling of natural scenes.
 Several other datasets also provide instance segmentation, such as LVIS~\cite{Gupta19lvis}, ADE20K~\cite{Zhou17ade20k}, Cityscapes~\cite{Cordts2016driving}.
-We decided to use COCO 2017~\cite{Lin14coco} due to the following strengths: large-scale image set, covering diverse natural scenes, many instances in each image, and providing instance masks.
+We decided to use COCO 2017 due to the following strengths: large-scale image set, covering diverse natural scenes, many instances in each image, and providing instance masks.
 We omit instances smaller than $25\times25$ pixels from the annotation because orders are often difficult to discern for tiny objects.
+We also discard inappropriate images for annotation, such as images with a single instance and collage images.
+As a result, images and instance masks in COCO 2017~\cite{Lin14coco} train set~(96,552 images) and validation set~(4,071 images) are used for the annotation.

-\textbf{Annotation protocol.} As Todd~\etal~\cite{Todd03} stated, humans are good at judging relative depths.
-We exploited this ability when we designed our annotation procedure as the task of requesting pairwise depth ordering between two instances in the same image.
+\textbf{Annotation task.} As Todd~\etal~\cite{Todd03} stated, humans are good at judging relative depths.
+Inspired by this, our annotation procedure is designed as the task of requesting pairwise depth ordering between two instances in the same image.
 Both occlusion and depth annotation tasks start with guidelines, and then real examples appear as quizzes.
 Only annotators who passed all quizzes were allowed to participate in the annotation.
-During the annotation, a worker sees an annotation task that has an obvious answer.
-If a worker gives a wrong answer multiple times, the worker is dismissed.
+Moreover, if a worker gives a wrong answer multiple times, the worker is dismissed.
+We provide a guideline to crowd-workers to annotate only the semantically meaningful instances (Sec.
+A3.2 in the supplement).

-We provide a guideline to annotators: we ask them to annotate only semantically meaningful instances and to consider the entire structure of instances.
-The corner case includes (\romannumeral 1) a collage image (multiple photos appear in the one photo) and (\romannumeral 2) objects shown on television, magazine, or mirror.
-Images of the case (\romannumeral 1) are discarded, and instances in case (\romannumeral 2) are annotated as equally distant without occlusion.
-To eliminate the bias from the image sequence, we provide randomly shuffled images for each annotator.

-\textbf{Ordering types.} Given a scene observed using a camera (Figure~\ref{fig:orders_3d_view}a), we identify occlusion order and depth order.
-Occlusion order is determined by identifying the occluder and the occludee (Figure~\ref{fig:orders_3d_view}b).
-We utilize ‘no occlusion’ (no edge connection between A and B), ‘unidirectional occlusion’ (A occludes B: A$\rightarrow$B; or B occludes A: B$\rightarrow$A), and ‘bidirectional occlusion’ (A and B occlude each other: A$\longleftrightarrow$B).

-Depth order denotes the relative distances of two objects from the camera.
-The depth order of any two objects can be defined as \{closer, farther, or equal\}.
-However, this degree of precision is not sufficient to express actual cases.
-For example, instances A and B may individually cover wide depth ranges.
-To process such instances, we introduce \textbf{\emph{distinct}} and \textbf{\emph{overlap}} depth order types depending on the overlapping depth ranges (Figure~\ref{fig:orders_3d_view}c).